Rhinosinusitis in children

 There are two problems that need to be considered:

 1. As I mentioned previously, over-diagnosis.
-The pediatrician needs to choose those children who he/she thinks will benefit from treatment, otherwise the pediatrician will find themselves prescribing antibiotics all day, everyday.
+The pediatrician needs to choose those children who he or she thinks will benefit from treatment; otherwise, the pediatrician will find themselves prescribing antibiotics all day, every day.

-2. This condition tends to recur in children – I do not know whether this is due to an underlying anatomical condition in these children but often times children that receive treatment improve… until they catch the next cold, when all their signs and symptoms return.
+2. This condition tends to recur in children.
+I do not know whether this is due to an underlying anatomical condition in these children, but oftentimes, children who receive treatment improve… until they catch the next cold, when all their signs and symptoms return.
 And obviously, we have no interest in giving multiple courses of antibiotics.
 It’s annoying.
 I agree.

 To summarize, this is a common medical condition in pediatrics.
-It cannot be taught in our books and the pediatrician needs to have good clinical instincts in order to pick out those children that will benefit from treatment.
+It cannot be taught in our books, and the pediatrician needs to have good clinical instincts in order to pick out those children who will benefit from treatment.

 For comments and questions, please register